How to add two subtitles in two different languages

 Subcap allows you to shoot a video simultaneously or upload a video from the gallery.
 It automatically transcribes the audio to text which you can edit or copy.
 Subcap’s auto-captions maker uses artificial intelligence to generate subtitles with perfect accuracy.
 Subtitles can be added in different colors, fonts, or positions according to selection.
 With Subcap, you can easily and automatically add subtitles to your videos not only in English but also in 125 languages and variants.

 Subcap is free to download and includes in-app purchases.
 If no subscription is purchased, you can manually add subtitles to your videos.
-If you want to add auto-generated subtitles, you have to get a subscription.
-Monthly, 3-month and 6-month subscriptions are available.
 During your subscription period, you don’t have to pay for anything extra, so no bad surprises!

 10 Apps that Every Content Creator Should Know